SpellholdStudios/Kiara-Zaiya/README.md

 First, extract the files from the archive into your game directory.
 On successful extraction, there should be a :file_folder: kiara-zaiya folder, setup-kiara-zaiya and setup-kiara-zaiya.command files in your game folder.
 To install, simply double-click **`setup-kiara-zaiya.command`** and follow the instructions on screen.

-Run **`setup-kiara-zaiya.command`** in your game folder to reinstall, un-install or otherwise change the components settings.
+Run **`setup-kiara-zaiya.command`** in your game folder to reinstall, un-install or otherwise change components.

 ##